oxmc/bundle-js-css/README.md

-# bundle-js
+# bundle-js-css

-Bundle your inter-dependent Javascript files in the correct order
+Bundle your inter-dependent Javascript and css files in the correct order

 Install:

-    npm install -g bundle-js
+    npm install -g bundle-js-css

 ## What It Does

-Concatenates your Javascript files.
+Concatenates your Javascript and css files.

+## For JS
-Just add require comments (`// require ./dependecy.js`) or (`// include ./inc/smallfile.js`) to your files and bundle-js will automatically concatenate every file that is needed by every file into one single bundled script.
+Just add require comments (`// requirejs ./dependecy.js`) or (`// includejs ./inc/smallfile.js`) to your files and bundle-js-css will automatically concatenate every file that is needed by every file into one single bundled script.

 It uses [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) to determine the order in which to concatenate so you don't have to worry about having anything undefined.
-However, as a result of this, bundle-js does **NOT support circular dependencies**.
+However, as a result of this, bundle-js-css does **NOT support circular dependencies**.

 The output is a single JS script that can be written to an output file.

+## For CSS
+Just add require comments (`// requirecss ./dependecy.js`) or (`// includecss ./inc/smallfile.js`) to your files and bundle-js-css will automatically concatenate every file that is needed by every file into one single bundled css file.

+It uses [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) to determine the order in which to concatenate so you don't have to worry about having anything undefined.
+However, as a result of this, bundle-js-css does **NOT support circular dependencies**.

+The output is a single CSS files that can be written to an output file.

 ## Usage

+## For JS

 Within your javascript files you can use comments to indicate what external files are needed by the current file.

-+ Using `// require ./path/to/file.js` ensures that the "required" file comes before the current file in the final concatenated output.
++ Using `// requirejs ./path/to/file.js` ensures that the "required" file comes before the current file in the final concatenated output.
 Use this when developing multi-file Javascript without any module loaders.
-+ Using `// include ./path/to/file.js` includes the entirety of the file directly at the location of the comment.
++ Using `// includejs ./path/to/file.js` includes the entirety of the file directly at the location of the comment.
 Useful for including small snippets of code within other code. *Note: a file that is `require`-ed within a file that is `include`-ed, will still be placed at the top level of the bundled file.
 See `include_b` to avoid this behavior.*
-+ Using `// include_b ./path/to/file.js` includes the entirety of the file **pre-bundled** directly at the location of the comment.
++ Using `// include_bjs ./path/to/file.js` includes the entirety of the file **pre-bundled** directly at the location of the comment.
 This is useful for wrapping an entire project in something such as an [IIFE](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) or to compile to a specific target such as for the browser or a node module.

 **Circular dependencies are not allowed (neither for requires or includes).**

 In order to require or include a file, you must begin the file path with `./`, `../`, or `/`.
 Otherwise, it will search for a node module.
 This is because file resolution is done using the [resolve module](https://www.npmjs.com/package/resolve), which implements the behavior of Node's `require.resolve()` ([more information here](https://nodejs.org/api/modules.html#modules_all_together)).

+*Note: These are not case sensitive (ie. you can freely use `REQUIREJS`, `INCLUDEJS`, `INCLUDE_BJS`)*

+## For CSS

+Within your javascript files you can use comments to indicate what external files are needed by the current file.

++ Using `// requirejs ./path/to/file.css` ensures that the "required" file comes before the current file in the final concatenated output.
+Use this when developing multi-file Javascript without any module loaders.
++ Using `// includejs ./path/to/file.css` includes the entirety of the file directly at the location of the comment.
+Useful for including small snippets of code within other code. *Note: a file that is `require`-ed within a file that is `include`-ed, will still be placed at the top level of the bundled file.
+See `include_b` to avoid this behavior.*
++ Using `// include_bjs ./path/to/file.css` includes the entirety of the file **pre-bundled** directly at the location of the comment.
+This is useful for wrapping an entire project in something such as an [IIFE](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) or to compile to a specific target such as for the browser or a node module.

+**Circular dependencies are not allowed (neither for requires or includes).**

+In order to require or include a file, you must begin the file path with `./`, `../`, or `/`.
+Otherwise, it will search for a node module.
+This is because file resolution is done using the [resolve module](https://www.npmjs.com/package/resolve), which implements the behavior of Node's `require.resolve()` ([more information here](https://nodejs.org/api/modules.html#modules_all_together)).

-*Note: These are not case sensitive (ie. you can freely use `REQUIRE`, `INCLUDE`, `INCLUDE_B`)*
+*Note: These are not case sensitive (ie. you can freely use `REQUIRECSS`, `INCLUDECSS`, `INCLUDE_BCSS`)*

 ### Options: